 Why people choose to believe one version of history

-In a perfect world we would critically analyse all historical and current events in a cool, calm and rational way.
-Yet we tend to decide many key controversies mainly on emotions rather than any regard to facts on the ground, which are often complex or open to multiple interpretations.
-How many people died the US kill during the Vietnam war or indeed how many did it during its occupation of Iraq?
-It depends how we count and attribute deaths.
+In a perfect world we would critically analyse all historical and current events in a cool, calm and collected way.
+Yet we tend to decide many key controversies on emotions rather than with any regard to facts on the ground, which are often complex or open to multiple interpretations.
+How many people died the US kill during the Vietnam war or indeed how many did it murder during its occupation of Iraq?
+It all depends how we count and attribute deaths.

 How political factions squabble over the Semitic Question